-Your Program Manager will be your main point of contact about the program once you apply and will provide you with important and helpful information, so be sure to check your email and voicemail regularly for communication from them.
+Your Program Manager will be your main point of contact about the program once you are accepted and will provide you with important and helpful information, so be sure to check your email and voicemail regularly for communication from them.
 If you have any questions about Arcadia University processes like financial aid and course approval, you should be in contact with the appropriate staff on campus.

 Once you are accepted to a program, you will need to formally commit to the program to secure your space.
 To do this, you must submit:

 Once you are accepted and committed to the program, your Program Manager will help you prepare for the next few steps.

 A visa is a travel document issued by a foreign government, which gives you permission to legally enter the country.
 Visa application processes and regulations vary by country, and not all programs will require that students get a visa.
 Once you are accepted into a specific program, your program manager will guide you through the process of getting a visa if one is required.

 Arcadia will host a mandatory Pre-Departure Orientation on campus.
 This usually occurs on a weekend shortly before reading day.
 Please be in touch with your study away advisor if you do not know when or where the PDO is taking place.

 For an Arcadia student, spending a semester or an academic year studying abroad through any of Arcadia University’s approved programs around the world, the cost of tuition and housing will be based on the Glenside rate, however some housing options could incur additional fees.

 If a meal plan is required, students will pay the fee charged by the overseas program.